 On Florida’s Space Coast is the city of Titusville, well known for its contributions to space exploration.
 There’s another side to Titusville, though.
 A side where visitors can experience nature and wildlife.
 And the best place to experience this is inside one of the many Titusville parks.
-We recently spent some time in Titusville, and visited five of the city’s most popular parks.
+We recently spent some time in Titusville and visited five of the city’s most popular parks.

 Merritt Island National Wildlife Refuge

-The most popular of the Titusville parks is definitely Merritt Island National Wildlife Refuge.
+The most popular of the Titusville parks is Merritt Island National Wildlife Refuge.
 Located on a barrier island across from Titusville, the park offers a glimpse of what raw Florida looks like.
 Thousands of species of plants and animals call this protected area home and there are a few places where visitors can stop to admire the wildlife.

 We recommend your first stop be Black Point Wildlife Drive.
 It is a clearly marked 7-mile one-way road.
 The entrance fee is $10 and you place the money in a small box at the start of the road.
 Along the path there are signs that indicate the kinds of plants and animals you may see and other interesting facts about the area.
 If you’re a birder, you will truly love this area.
 There’s also a chance that you’ll see alligators, otters, snakes, turtles, and other animals.

 Another fun spot in the wildlife refuge is the Manatee Observation Deck located next to the Haulover Canal.
-Manatees frequent these waters year round, although no one is sure why.
+Manatees frequent these waters year-round, although no one is sure why.
 Some believe that they may be drawn to a particular mineral in the water or maybe a nearby freshwater source.
-When we were there, we saw a few that appeared to be napping along a little nook next to the observation deck and others directly in front of the deck that were feeding on seaweed.
+When we were there, we saw a few that appeared to be napping along a little nook next to the observation deck and others directly in front of the deck that was feeding on seaweed.
 The best part, however, was seeing a mamma manatee and her baby.

 Chain of Lakes Park